 The NSBF was established in 1963 at Palestine, Texas.
 This location was chosen because it has favorable weather conditions for balloon launching and a large number of clear days with light surface winds.
 The high-altitude winds in this part of the country take the balloons over sparsely populated areas so the descending payloads are unlikely to cause damage to persons or property.
 The JPL calibration flights have flown from the Palestine facility since 1973.
-The flights are scheduled to fly in the June to September time period, since the sun is high in the sky at that time of year, and the sunlight passes through a minimum depth of atmosphere before reaching the solar modules.
+The flights are scheduled to fly in the June to September time period, since the Sun is high in the sky at that time of year, and the sunlight passes through a minimum depth of atmosphere before reaching the solar modules.

 Upon arrival at Palestine, the tracker and module payload were again checked for proper operation.
 This included a checkout in an environmental test chamber wherein the tracker, data encoder, and voltage reference box were all tested as a system.
-The chamber was pumped down to a pressure of ≈55 mb (corresponding to an altitude of 65,000 ft), cooled to -35°C, and the system was thoroughly tested.
+The chamber was pumped down to a pressure of $\approx 140$ mb [corresponding to an altitude of 45,000 ft (13,716 m)] and cooled to -45°C, and the system was thoroughly tested.
 Then, the assembly was removed from the environmental chamber and a room-temperature, end-to-end check was performed on the payload, telemetry, receiving, and decoding systems.
-The four output voltage levels of the voltage reference box were wired into the telemetry stream along with the module outputs. analog-to-digital converter system was calibrated by recording these four voltage levels as they were input to the system and as they were converted, decoded, and sent through the system as digital output values.
-The thermistor channels were calibrated by replacing each thermistor, in turn, with a known calibration resistor while the entire system was operating.
+The four output voltage levels of the voltage reference box were wired into the telemetry stream along with the module outputs.
+The analog-to-digital converter system was calibrated by recording these four voltage levels as they were input to the system and as they were converted, decoded, and sent through the system as digital output The thermistor channels were calibrated by values. replacing each thermistor, in turn, with a known calibration resistor while the entire system was operating.
 Eleven resistors are used in this procedure to produce calibrations at 10 deg increments over the 0 to 100°C range.
 The checkout was completed by watching the system over a period of 2 to 3 hours to make sure that no stability problems occurred.

 After all the checkouts and calibrations were performed, the tracker was mounted onto the aluminum tubular hoop assembly which will ride on the top portion (or apex) of the balloon.
-Figure 3 is a photograph of the hoop assembly with the tracker mounted.
+Figure 3 is a photograph of the tracker mounted on the hoop assembly.
+The solar panel is shown with a typical complement of calibration modules.